 According to our data, 17.8% of all local pack clicks go to the #1 result, while 15.4% go to #2 and 15.1% go to #3.
 This implies that if you appear in the top spot of their search results, your business has a larger chance of being viewed by people who don’t already know you.

 Do you ever wonder how many of your customers are searching for products near them?

 Turns out, it’s a lot.
 According to Google, 28% of all “near me” searches result in a purchase.
-That’s a huge number!
-And it means that if you’re not getting your business listed on Google Maps and other local search engines, you’re missing out on a whole lot of potential sales.
+That is a massive amount!
+And that means you’re missing out on a lot of potential sales if you don’t have your business listed on Google Maps and other local search engines.

 Google Searchers Trust Result Stats

 Google’s local search results are very popular.
 In fact, 68% of searchers trust the listings in the local 3-Pack, 27% trust organic results below the 3-Pack, and only 10% trust paid search results.